Recent Ice Trends in Swiss Mountain Lakes: 20-year Analysis of MODIS Imagery: Study area and data

-It can be seen from Fig.~\ref{fig:20winter_temperature} that during the past 20 winters, at all the three stations, the mean temperature follows an increasing trend.
-On the other hand, precipitation (snow+rain) has a decreasing pattern.
-While Meteoswiss (MCH) has reported a significant trend of temperature increase in the Swiss Alps since 1864, they have so far not confirmed a significant precipitation trend (\url{https://www.meteoswiss.admin.ch/home/climate/climate-change-in-switzerland/temperature-and-precipitation-trends.html}).\\ Over the shorter period of the past 20 winters, precipitation has been slightly declining.
+For these four lakes, there is no reference freeze/thaw data available from the past two decades.
+Hence, we study the weather patterns in the regions near the lakes.
+For each lake, the temperature and precipitation data recorded at the nearest meteorological stations are shown in Fig.~\ref{fig:20winter_temperature}.
+It can be seen that during the past 20 winters, at all the three meteorological stations, the mean temperature follows an increasing trend.
+On the other hand, precipitation has a decreasing pattern.
+While Meteoswiss has reported a significant trend of temperature increase in the Swiss Alps since 1864, they have so far not confirmed a notable precipitation trend (\url{https://www.meteoswiss.admin.ch/home/climate/climate-change-in-switzerland/temperature-and-precipitation-trends.html}).
+Over the shorter period of the past 20 winters, precipitation has been slightly declining.
 Warmer winters at higher altitudes in Switzerland could be linked to a decrease in precipitation, see \cite{Rebetez_1996}.
-The pattern of precipitation over the 20-year period differs somewhat between Einsiedeln and the two other (similar) stations, e.g., see the winters 08--09, 12--13.
+The pattern of precipitation over the 20 years differs somewhat between the station EIN and the two other (similar) stations, e.g., see the winters 2008-09, 2012-13.